 The mighty Shannon flows majestically through the heart of Athlone, yet for years it seemed as if the town was happy to turn its back on one of Europe's great waterways.
 That trend has been well and truly reversed, and there is a real buzz of regeneration.
-The area around Athlone Castle has been transformed into a veritable "Left Bank" with the Luan Gallery attracting culture vultures from all over Ireland.
+The area around Athlone Castle has been transformed into a veritable "Left Bank," with the Luan Gallery attracting culture vultures from all over Ireland.
 On both sides of the Shannon, new restaurants and stylishly modern architecture have sprung up on streets lined with 200-year-old buildings that have been given some imaginative repurposing alongside one of Ireland's most architecturally dazzling churches.
-Look out, too, for the stunning sculpture of the singer John Count McCormack, the most famous Athlonian of all.
+Look out, too, for the stunning sculpture of the singer John Count McCormack, a famous Athlonian.
 Once upon a time, tourists were few and far between in what was cuttingly termed the "dead center" of Ireland, but the renaissance has made Athlone an increasingly attractive destination.

 Looking back on eight decades on making travel history.More